Rolands-Laucis/Pauca/specification.md

 ```

 This is also quite useful for LISP languages, where you could define a generic list with multiple possibilities in the arguments and have it be recursive, such that a list argument could be another list just like it.

+### Shortcuts/shorthands

+The tag based syntax of Marble is nescesary to allow literal target outputs, but this often creates long winded patterns.
+To help mitigate this, some special tags have been reserved that literally get replaced with their full lengths before Marble starts transpiling.
+Here is a list of them (left side is the short form):

+``[s]`` -> ``[?" "]`` an optional space character

 ### Indents